Soojin-Lee0819/Computational-Artwork/midtermProject/journal.md

 3. Add return button on game page for users to stop playing the game or to restart.
    In order to restart, I have added setup(); to click (start) button so that everytime when user starts the game, it is a new game.
  ![alt-text](Images/addTextAndStartButton.png)

+### Feb22.2021

+1. Created ending page

+### Feb 23.

+Issue!
+Stuck with not knowing how to match array of item image with song image.

+The transparency is only changing when but once it is moved, transparency change back to .
+I originally had song images as an individual file; not as an array.
+I changed it to the array form but I still did not figure out how to make this happen.
+It was very frustrating and I felt like I have to

+### Feb 24.

+Progress
+1. Loaded sound
+How to play only one sound file at a time.

+I solved it by adding if file[].isPlaying() function.